The Best Sauna Wood Types

 Another crucial issue to consider is the sturdiness of the wood.
 Since you can’t afford to take a chance on a flimsy sauna, it’s important to find a sturdy soft wood.
 This also means finding a well-built frame so the sauna can be used day after day without worry.

-Indoor Vs. Outdoor Sauna
+Indoor Vs. Outdoor Saunas

 For the most part, the health benefits of an indoor sauna versus an outdoor sauna is essentially the same.
 Instead, the choice of indoor versus outdoor depends more on the owner, their preferences, available space, time, and budget commitments.
 Within this decision, of course, there are pros and cons for each option.